axisgroup/design-process/4-Converge/README.md

 #### Concept Review with Client

-Reviewing visualization concepts with the client allows the team to validate the usefulness, usability, and desiredness of their ideas.
-It is also a check point for the team to confirm whether we're on the right track or not in general.
+Reviewing visualization concepts with the client allows the team to validate the usefulness and usability of their ideas.
+This also serves as a way to eliminate concepts that aren't effective and hone in on the most valuable concepts in the define phase.
+It is also a check point for the team to confirm whether they're on the right track or not.

 The concepts don't need to be high fidelity for this review, but they should be presentable and organized in a meaningful way.
 Potential views and the mapping between personas and views can also be reviewed by the client for validation purpose.

 #### Back Burner Board

 As a group review all the Back burner ideas.
 Document the ones that are still applicable and throw away any that aren't.

 ---